Teaming Up to Drive Wine Drinkers Into the Heart of Willamette

 Overall, the impact of the data captured by Bandwango has allowed both Visit Corvallis and the winery association to brag about their success more effectively to their stakeholders.

-PASSPORTS SOLD
+PASSPORTS SOLD SINCE MAY 2020

-*Stats are YTD October 2021
+*Stats are YTD December 2023

 The impact of the passport can be summed up in three simple ways: happy partners, happy customers and more profit.

-Check out more of our wine partners on our Solutions page.
-Or – purchase your Heart of Willamette Wineries pass today here!
+Purchase your Heart of Willamette Wineries pass today here!